 Savi’s Workshop in Star Wars: Galaxy’s Edge is a definite “Wow” moment for any Star Wars fan visiting Disney World, but it will probably have to change to stay open.
 Guests are gathered together in a small room around a table where they build their own lightsabers.

 The Droid Depot is a similar situation and has guests shoulder-to-shoulder at building stations where they make their custom droids.
-My guess is that they will space them out more and once again, limit the capacity to fewer guests building at a time.
+Even so, the Droid Depot opened on July 15 when Hollywood Studios opened its doors.

 Resort Hotel Changes